How do I join the club?

 When will my child move up to the next swimming group?

 The lead coach for your child’s squad is the best person to ask.
-Each squad has a set of criteria, and children aren’t moved into the next squad until they’re ready.
-The criteria are currently being tweaked and will be published on the squads page when they’re finished.
+Each squad has a set of criteria and children are not moved into the next squad until they’re ready.
+This is based on age and ability.
+A brief outline of the criteria can be found on the squads page.